KHOmega/KH-PC-and-Linux-Setup/refined-windows-setup.md

 - Step 2: In your game installation folder, backup your original .exe by either moving or renaming `KINGDOM HEARTS II FINAL MIX.exe` somewhere or something different.

 - Step 3: Extract the Re:Fined .zip downloaded earlier, and place `KINGDOM HEARTS II FINAL MIX.exe`, `keystone.dll`, `Newtonsoft.Json.dll` and `ViGEmClient.dll` into your game directory folder.
-   - Skip adding `ViGEmClient.dll` if you are not installing ViGEmBus.
    - If you get a box asking you if you would like to overwrite any data, select `Yes`

 Note: